-3) Now add some depth to the sound.
+- 2) Remember how you changed from a drone to a melody by pressing the LFO->VCA button?
+Press the button again to turn off the VCA and make the channels go back to making sound constantly.
+If you played with turning LFO->VCA on or off for individual channels, then you may need to turn it off for whichever channels are still on. - 3) Now add some depth to the sound.
 Hold down the Fine button with one hand and push and turn the Transpose/Spread knob up a few clicks with the other hand.
 You should see a pattern of flashing red and blue lights at the bottom.
 If not, make sure you're pushing down on the Transpose/Spread knob while turning it.
 This is called "Detuning Spread", meaning that each of the six channels is detuned by a different amount.
 You should hear some subtle beating or phasing sounds.

-- 4) Patch channel C's LFO to the Browse jack (patch the third LFO OUT jack to the jack below it: see above).
-Depending on how much you played with the LFO Shape and LFO Speed in the last tutorial, you may be hearing anything from a slow sweeping sound to an occasional blip. - 5) Let's set the LFO shape to something smooth so there aren't any sudden movements in the drone.
+5) Let's set the LFO shape to something smooth so there aren't any sudden movements in the drone.
 Turn the LFO Shape knob until the light above the LFO OUT jacks are yellow (or at least channel C's LFO light is yellow).
 This selects a sine wave for the LFO shape.
-Peek ahead to the color chart of LFO shapes if you want to see all possible shapes. - 6) Now let's slow down the speed of the LFO so the drone is morphing very slowly.
-Turn the LFO Speed knob down until you see the light above the LFO OUT channel C jack fading very slowly, perhaps taking 5 -10 (or more) seconds to fade from off to on again.
-You should be hearing a slowly morphing drone. - 7) Let's go back to working on the timbre.
+Peek ahead to the color chart of LFO shapes if you want to see all possible shapes.

+7) Let's go back to working on the timbre.
 Just like in the Turning vs Push+Turning discussion (page 5), push down on the Browse knob while turning it to change your Sphere.
 The sound should change drastically as you select different sets of waveforms (which we call a Sphere).
-Keep turning while pushing until you find your favorite drone! - 8) Want to take it a step further?
-Here are some ideas: - Patch one of the other other LFOs to another jack on the SWN. - Turn on LFO->VCA for some of the channels and makes sure their LFO speeds are very slow.
+Keep turning while pushing until you find your favorite drone!

+- Turn on LFO->VCA for some of the channels and makes sure their LFO speeds are very slow.
 Drones tend to sound good when sounds slowly go in and out. - Set each channel to a different Sphere.
 See the Global vs. Local section (page 4) to see how to do this. - Use the Transpose feature to tune two channels to the same pitch, and then press Fine button while turning Transpose to detune them slightly.
 If they have the same or a similar waveform, the beat frequencies will add another dimension to your drone.